gitbls/sdm/Docs/Plugins.md

 * **interval** &mdash; Interval in minutes between fake hardware clock updates

+### cmdline

+Replace cmdline.txt with a new command line and/or modify the existing cmdline.txt.
+If /boot/firmware/cmdline.txt is present it will be used.
+If not, /boot/cmdline.txt is assumed.

+#### Arguments

+* **add** &mdash; Add the specified elements to the existing cmdline.txt.
+If element exists in cmdline.txt already it is replaced.
+* **delete** &mdash;  Delete the specified elements from the existing cmdline.txt
+* **replace** &mdash; Replace the entire contents of cmdline.txt with the provided new cmdline

+`add`, `delete`, and `replace` can each only be specified once per plugin invocation.
+If there are multiple, the last one wins.
+If this is needed for some reason, use multiple invocations of the `cmdline` plugin.

+#### Examples

+* `--plugin cmdline:"add=video=HDMI-A-1:1920x1080@60D"` &mdash; Add the string `video=HDMI-A-1:1920x1080@60D` to cmdline.txt
+* `--plugin cmdline:"delete=console splash"` &mdash; Remove the strings `console` and `splash` from cmdline.txt
+* `--plugin cmdline="replace="consoleblank=3600 root=PARTUUID=6ea5963a-02 rootfstype=ext4 fsck.repair=yes rootwait"` &mdash; Replace cmdline.txt with the provided new cmdline

 ### copydir

 Copy a directory tree from the host system into the IMG